PICdew/pic18f16q41-getting-started-opamp/readme.md

 **The device will be permanently damaged by voltages above Vdd and below Vss.
 Do not apply these levels to any I/O on the device.
 Please consult the device datasheet for more information.**

 ## Operation
-This code example demonstrates the 4 configurations possible with the OPA module - Unity Gain, Non-Inverting, Inverting, and External.
+This code example demonstrates 4 basic configurations of the OPA module - Unity Gain, Non-Inverting, Inverting, and External.

 S1 on the Curiosity board switches to the next configuration.